timothymaltjr/exercise_2/README.txt

 2. Make a "data" directory, mount your drive to data, and go into that directory.
 3. Grab the startup scripts (setup_ucb_complete_plus_postgres.sh) and install.
 These scripts include postgres which is required.
 4. Install: psychopg, tweepy.
-5. Create a new Streamparse project - extweetwordcount, and delete the topologies/wordcount.clj file, the src/spouts/python file, and the srv/bolts/python file.
+5. Create a new Streamparse project - extweetwordcount, and delete the topologies/wordcount.clj file, the src/spouts/python file, and the src/bolts/python file.
+Delete ONLY these files.
+There are other files in some of these folders, please leave them alone.
 6. Clone from my GitHub my Exercise 2.
 7. Move the topology/clj file (just one - extweetwordcount.clj), spouts/python file (also just one - tweets.py), bolts/python files (two files - parse.py and wordcount.py) from Exercise 2 into the respective extweetwordcount folders (topology, src/spouts, src/bolts).
 8. Move the python files - psycopg-sample.py, hello-stream-twitter.py, and Twittercredentials.py - to the extweetwordcount folder.